 You can access the Mapbox Geocoding API directly, through Mapbox Studio, or using one of several wrapper libraries integrate it into applications across platforms.

-You can send requests to the Mapbox Geocoding API via a number of Mapbox mapping tools and plugins, but you can also make calls to the API directly using your preferred HTTP client.
-If you would like to make calls directly, check out our full API documentation.
+You can send requests to the Mapbox Geocoding API via many Mapbox mapping tools and plugins, but you can also make calls to the API directly using your preferred HTTP client.
+If you would like to make calls directly, read our full API documentation.
 If you would prefer to use one of our other tools, read on!

-If you would like to get a feel for how the Mapbox Geocoding API works without building a whole application, we also provide an API Playground that works very similarly to the live example at the beginning of this guide.
-In addition to providing a convenient user interface to test queries, the API playground allows you to test the API's URL and query parameters, such as autocomplete, proximity, and mode.Visit the Search Playground
+If you would like to get a feel for how the Mapbox Geocoding API works without building a whole application, we also provide an API Playground that works similarly to the live example at the beginning of this guide.
+Besides providing a convenient user interface to test queries, the API playground allows you to test the API's URL and query parameters, such as autocomplete, proximity, and mode.Visit the Search Playground

 The Mapbox Studio dataset editor allows you to create your own custom datasets by importing data, drawing it manually, or searching for it in the Search places toolbar.
 When you search for places in the toolbar, you're using the Mapbox Geocoding API to find data to add to your custom dataset.
 Note that within the dataset editor you can search for and add for countries, regions, districts, postcodes, places, localities, neighborhoods, and addresses, but not POIs.